A History of the World Part I (Antiquity to 1500): The Myriad Winding Paths to Modernity

 Participation, Attendance & Punctuality (15%):

-You are expected to participate in class discussions showing active listening and thinking.
-If you are late to class, it will negatively impact your participation grade.
+You are expected to participate in in-class assignments working with primary sources and class discussions showing active listening and critical thinking.

 Debate Assignment (10%):